Nootropics are natural or synthetic substances known to improve brain health and mental performance.

 However, in an era where foods and supplements contain so many artificial and harmful substances, it’s only natural to wonder whether they’re safe.

-And being in the fitness industry for over a decade has definitely taught me one thing: you must dive into the science.
+And being in the medical industry for over a decade has definitely taught me one thing: you must dive into the science.

 Let’s jump right in.